Rajkumar-94/Git_Repo_Stats/README.md

 # A python code to collect GitHub repository statistics.

 You can use this code to collect everyday Git stats for a GitHub repository.
 Since the Git traffic stats will be available for the last 14 days, you can use this to keep tack for every day's git stat details.
-This code uses PyGitHub library which is used to fetch the Git repo stats such as clone, visitors, stars, forks, and store it in CSV file.
+This code uses PyGitHub library which is used to fetch the Git repository stats such as clone, visitors, stars, forks, and store it in CSV file.
 Here we have 2 codes, one to run locally and another is to run in AWS lambda function.
 The reason we tried AWS lambda function is that we can trigger the lambda function to run every day at a specific time by using the AWS CloudWatch service.
 So every day at the specified time the required data can be collected and stored without human interventions.

 ------